Striving for Racial Equity

 Are there any protective plans for Golden in the event rioting occurs on election night?
 If problems occur, what should homeowners do to protect themselves.

-Ginny Burr almost 4 years ago
+Ginny Burr about 4 years ago

 I'm proud to live in a community that has declared racial inequality a public health crisis, and that will publicly announce and affirm that it stands with the African American community.
 I'm white, and in no way do I feel that by affirming Black Lives Matter I am denigrating anyone else's existence.
 To be for BLM is not to be against the police, or any other group of people.
 It's an opportunity for inclusion, and to recognize and validate the lives of people we live with.
 While I see all of this as signs of progress in our community, we also need to take this opportunity to address structural issues within Golden that may prevent us from becoming a more welcoming community.
 We need to appropriate funding to help support these early initiatives and make our words count.
 To that extent, I suggest we begin a general fund, supported by a proportional or progressive tax, and use that fund to help offset housing costs, to offer incentives to black or minority owned businesses, to offer scholarships, etc.